God Gave Rock and Roll to You

-"God Gave Rock and Roll to You" is a 1973 song by the British band Argent and covered by Kiss as "God Gave Rock 'N' Roll To You II" in 1991, with modified lyrics.
+"God Gave Rock and Roll to You" is a 1973 song by the British band Argent and first covered by Petra in 1977 and again in 1985, with it finally being covered by Kiss as "God Gave Rock 'N' Roll to You II" in 1991 with modified lyrics.

 Argent

 Argent recorded the song in 1971 during the sessions for their album All Together Now, but it originally did not appear as an album track until 1973's In Deep, and was released as a successful single at that time.
 The 1997 CD re-release of All Together Now has the track included as a bonus.
 The original lyrics include a reference to British pop singer Cliff Richard, known for his Christianity.

+Record World said that "'Hold Your Head Up' established British contingent as a potent singles selling act, but this Russ Ballard song will make them giants."

 The song reached No. 18 in the United Kingdom, and No. 114 in the United States.

-Chart history
+"God Gave Rock 'n' Roll to You" was originally written and composed by Russ Ballard for his band, Argent.
+The band released it first in their 1973 album, In Deep.
+Petra released it in 1977 as part of their second album, Come and Join Us.
+There's also a brief reprise of the song featured as the last song in the album.

+Although Ballard is credited, Petra's version features completely different verses with a more spiritual angle than the Argent version.
+Wes Yoder, president of Ambassador Artist Agency said about the song: "It was the boldest statement anyone in Christian music had made until that time ...
+This was a radical notion, especially in the minds of the leaders of conservative churches."

+Petra recorded the song again in 1985 for their seventh album, Beat the System.
+An abridged version of the song was also part of Petra's live set featured in the album Captured in Time and Space, which was released in 1986.
+It features only the chorus and the closing part of the song, without any of the verses.
+As opposed to the full versions of the song, this one lasts barely over a minute.